 Site Monitoring bots: These bots monitor your website and notify all the stakeholders in case of an unusual event.

 Ad Crawlers: These bots crawl your website to determine the type of content to show relevant ads.
-These bots are separate from Google crawlers and do not access pages and directories that are prohibited by robots.txt file.
+These bots are separate from Google crawlers and do not access pages and directories that are prohibited by the robots.txt file.

 Why Should You Care As a Business?